smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ## Schedule

 1. Spectra : definition and examples
+    * Location : Math Lounge
+    * Date : 9/9 (Mon) 12:00 pm ~ 1:00 pm
+    * Speaker : Sangmin Ko
+    * Abstract : In this talk, we will define spectra and Omega spectra and explain how generalized cohomology theories gives rise to Omega spectra via Brown representability.
+We will discuss some examples of spectra and its basic properties.
 2. The homotopy category of spectra
 3. Smash product
 4. Homology, Cohomology and products